 To add Calcium Chloride, simply dilute your CaCI2 in ¼ cup cool, distilled water, the same way you would with your Rennet, so it can then be stirred in evenly through the milk.

-Food Grade Calcium Chloride should be available at your local homebrew store, at the chemist or online through cheese making supply companies.
+Food Grade Calcium Chloride is available in our shop, at your local home-brew store or at the chemist.

 Do you have any questions or comments about using Calcium Chloride in your Home Cheese Making?
 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you!